 To get a sense for how the Powerbot actually performs in a real household environment, check out this video.

 The Powerbot has had a nice debut on the big stage, but there are certainly other robots with more market share.
 The following are some similarly priced alternatives that are at least worth considering.

 The only downside?
-It’s more expensive by at least $200 than the Powerbot (judging by what I paid and what most retail stores are selling them for).
+It’s more expensive than the Powerbot (judging by what I paid and what most retail stores are selling them for).

 Pros: WiFi control via app, carpet boost mode, and VSLAM tech, fits under most couches and furniture.

 The other big player has long been Neato.
 Their latest Botvac Connected is effectively an answer to the Roomba 980.
 It also offers WiFi capability for the first time in it’s history, while boasting stronger suction, better filters, and a longer lasting battery pack.

 Long time fans of the Neato devices tend to like the organized cleaning patterns and the logical way rooms are cleaned.

 For Roomba’s – particularly the older models – the seemingly random bouncing around can be a bit disconcerting.
 Another perk is the expert corner cleaning capability due to the unique design of the device.